usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 #### Public Key Infrastructure (PKI)
 A set of policies, processes, server platforms, software and workstations used for the purpose of administering certificates and public-private key pairs, including the ability to issue, maintain, and revoke public key certificates.

+#### Reauthentication
+The process of confirming the subscriber's continued presence and intent to be authenticated during an extended usage session.

 #### Registration
-The process through which an Applicant applies to become a subscriber of a CSP and the CSP validates the identity of the Applicant.
+The process through which an applicant applies to become a subscriber of a CSP and the CSP validates the identity of the applicant.

 #### Relying Party (RP)
 An entity that relies upon the subscriber's authenticator and credentials or a verifier's assertion of a claimant’s identity, typically to process a transaction or grant access to information or a system.